Study in contrasts along the Willamette River Bike Path

 Old Town Florence is filled with gift stores, coffee shops and restaurants showcasing Oregon’s seafood.

-Spanning over 40 miles (64K), the Oregon Dunes National Recreation Area is the largest coastal dunes in the US, best seen on a dune buggy, sandboard, flying in a helicopter, or an unforgettable horseback ride across the beach.
+Spanning over 40 miles (64K), the Oregon Dunes National Recreation Area is the largest coastal dunes in the US, best seen on a dune buggy, sandboard or an unforgettable horseback ride across the beach.

 Eugene's University of Oregon is one of the oldest universities on the USA's Western coast.